cgrossmeier/Product-Manager-LLM-Specific-Prompts/README.md

 **A comprehensive library of AI-optimized prompts for product management professionals**

 > Accelerate strategic planning, market research, stakeholder communication, and product development with battle-tested prompts for Claude and ChatGPT.
+These scripts are intended to get the ball rolling and not be your final documents.
+Each prompt includes more data than any single organization will ever need, but enough context for anyone to remove what they do not need.
+Use these prompts, trim unnecessary content, and optimize your product management processes.

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)
 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg)](CONTRIBUTING.md)